-Narcissistic personality disorder (NPD) makes people selfish, self-centered and demanding (1).
-A narcissist person has a pathological attachment to an idealistic self-image they have created.
-A narcissist friend belittles you in front of others, bullies you, and makes fun of you to garner people’s attention.
+Narcissistic personality disorder (NPD) makes people selfish, conceited, self-centered, and demanding (1).
+A narcissist person has a pathological attachmentiXA form of attachment characterized by compulsive care giving and care seeking to an idealistic self-image they have created.
+A narcissistic friend is egotistical, belittles you in front of others, bullies you, and makes fun of you to garner people’s attention.
 They always demand more, use you for their benefit, and never miss a chance to manipulate you.
 Recognizing and understanding these traits can prove to be a helpful tool for having more wholesome relationships.
 It can also help you evaluate whether they fit into your life.

 In this post, we list out several telltale signs of a narcissistic friend and give you a few tips on how to deal with them.

 12 Signs Of A Narcissistic Friend